 - Wear or bring a loose-fitting shirt or warm-up jacket that buttons or zips up the front.

-- Please do not smoke or use perfume or scented lotions before providing kangaroo care.
+- Do not smoke or use perfume or scented lotions before doing kangaroo care.

 If you have any questions, be sure to ask your doctor or nurse.

 HH-I-191 7/97, Revised 8/18 | Copyright 1997, Nationwide Children’s Hospital